Marihba/csci3055u-project-template/README.md

 > *Rust Python*

-This is an intersting library that is an interpreter of the Python 3 shell in Rust!!
+This is an intersting open source project that is basically an interpreter of the Python 3 shell in Rust!!

 To be able to run such a program, user must first clone the following git